MySQL slow query log — 6 steps to identify and fix performance issues

 • Column order in composite indexes matters.
 Put the most selective column first, and match the order to how the query filters.

 • Indexes speed up reads but slow down writes.
-A table that is written to constantly probably should not have 10 indexes on it.
+A table that is written to constantly probably should not have ten indexes on it.

 • Unused indexes waste space and add overhead.
 Check information_schema.INDEX_STATISTICS or use pt-index-usage to find indexes that are never used.

 After adding an index, run EXPLAIN again and confirm MySQL is actually using it.
 Sometimes MySQL will still choose a full scan if its statistics are stale.
-Run:
+Refresh them with:

 ANALYZE TABLE orders;

-Sometimes the query itself is the problem.
-Indexes help MySQL find rows faster, but a poorly written query can still be slow even with good indexes.
+Indexes help MySQL find rows faster, but a poorly written query can remain slow even with good indexes.

 Common patterns worth looking for

 • SELECT * when you only need a few columns.
-Retrieving unnecessary columns increases I/O and network transfer.
+Retrieving unnecessary columns increases I/O and network traffic.

 • Functions applied to indexed columns in WHERE clauses.